Equity, Diversity and Inclusion

 What is EDI?

-EDI-related work aims to break down barriers to ensure that everyone – regardless of race, culture, gender, sexual orientation and other diversity characteristics– is able to live, work and thrive in a safe and welcoming environment.
+EDI-related work aims to break down barriers to ensure that everyone – regardless of race, age, ability, culture, gender, sexual orientation and other diversity characteristics– is able to live, work and thrive in a safe and welcoming environment.

 EDI work values diversity and celebrates what makes each person unique, while emphasizing the humanity we all have in common.